7 Tips for A Great Outdoor Family Photography Shoot in Essex

 Getting a shot of the family lying down can be a really nice pose, but it’s helpful if they’re comfortable/not getting dirty.
 Bring a blanket with you or ask the family to bring something from home that they can lay down on.
 Choose a blanket with minimal patterns and solid colours if possible to avoid distractions.

 Kids can often get tired or bored while taking photos.
 Ask families with young children to come along with toys, drinks and snacks.
 A set of cones for tag or a ball to kick around can bring out some genuine smiles and fun action shots.
 The parents know the best thing to get their babies attention, so make sure to consult with them.
 Snacks and drinks prevent premature meltdowns and keep everyone hydrated on hot days.
 For every kid, holding a toy while you are shooting or having someone else help turn their attention toward the camera can be the only way to get a child to take a good baby photoshoot.

 If you are a parent, you know that working with children requires some patience.
 Do not expect the kids to respect your schedule.
 Allow time for breaks for eating, crying, exploring, and for them to just be kids.

 We give both the kids and parents very specific directions.
 If you can, make it into a challenge for the kids.
 If it turns into a game, and they think it is fun, they will be more likely to keep their attention focused on what they need to accomplish.

-If you would like to find out more about our Baby photo sessions and newborn photography in Essex, Basildon please click here.
+If you would like to find out more about our 7 Tips for A Great Outdoor Family Photography Shoot in Essex, Basildon please click here.

 If you would like to get in touch and make a booking or enquiry please visit contact us